Murderous Mascots – Mysteries of Middletown Middle

 Jeremy falls silent, his thoughts swirling “How’d Lost-and-Found Girl die?” he finally manages to utter.

 “The curse is why we’re coloring,” Marty chimes in.
+“The coloring calms us.”

-“Or if it killed your students.”
+“Or if it killed your students,” Ari replied darkly.

-Marty leans in, ready to reveal the history of the cursed mascots.
-“Let me enlighten you, young Jeremy,” he says, his voice tinged with sinister glee.
+“Fine, let me enlighten you, old man.”
+Marty continues, to Ari’s amusement.
 “The school changes mascots every twenty years to avoid the curse.
-The curse is simple.
+The rules around it are simple.
 If this school keeps its mascot for more than twenty years, it goes sour.
-The mascot starts hurting people.
-My dad knows, and so does Ari’s mom.
-It’s real.”
+The mascot turns on the students and teachers and starts hurting people.”

 “I can draw tigers,” Jeremy stammers.
 “Kansas has no tigers.”

-“People have ’em in their backyards,” Marty adds.
+“And people have ’em in their backyards,” Marty adds.
 “That’s what my mom said.”

 “Why can’t we keep the lusca?”
 Jeremy challenges.
 “It’s a mythical water beast.
 I’d like to see it try to attack the school a thousand miles away from the nearest ocean.”